 Situated on the banks of the River Tummel, the centre features a gift shop and café with jaw dropping views of Pitlochry Dam and Loch Faskally.
 It is open 10:00am - 4:30pm 7 days a week, with free admission and free Wi-Fi.

-On January 30th energy company SSE opens the free entry Pitlochry Dam Visitor Centre which tells the story of the amazing engineering feats that first brought hydro electricity to the Highlands in the 1950s and transformed lives forever.
+SSE's Pitlochry Dam Visitor Centre opened in January 2017 and has welcomed over 300,000 visitors to date.
+The free to enter attraction tells the story of the amazing engineering feats that first brought hydro electricity to the Highlands in the 1950s and transformed lives forever.

-Visitors young and old will discover the secrets of the annual journey made by salmon when they return to their native Perthshire rivers to spawn and the part played by the salmon ladder, which has been crossed by over 250,000 salmon since it was built in 1952.
+Visitors young and old enjoy discovering the secrets of the annual journey made by salmon when they return to their native Perthshire rivers to spawn and the part played by the salmon ladder, which has been crossed by over 250,000 salmon since it was built in 1952.

-Children will get the chance to move salmon up the ladder themselves thanks to the ‘hands on’ display as well as charge up a light bulb themselves, to experience how we can create the power of electricity.
+Children can move salmon up the ladder themselves thanks to the ‘hands on’ display as well as charge up a light bulb themselves, to experience how we can create the power of electricity.

 All visitors can enjoy soaking up the views from the stunning balcony which projects eight metres from the river bank, and the café is a family friendly space – ideal for recharging the young ones’ batteries!